 This Baked Ricotta Cheesecake with Biscuit Base is simply a classic.
 The type of recipe you can serve over and over again, and always get a happy reaction to.
 Who doesn’t like cheesecake!?

-Like I said… 2 ingredients only (see quantities below):
+Like I said… 2 ingredients only (scroll down to recipe card for all quantities):

 - Biscuits – you will need between 15 and 20 cookies